Finance

 Other tools available include:

-This paper offers a methodological framework to assess the cost effectiveness of hygiene interventions based on preliminary test observations in...
+• a framework to assess the cost effectiveness of hygiene interventions.